 Hungarian Export-Import Bank Private Limited Company (“Eximbank”), based on the relevant Hungarian and international statutory regulations, provides medium and long-term credit with budgetary interest support (interest equalisation), while the Hungarian Export Credit Insurance Private Limited Company (“MEHIB”) provides export credit insurance, backed by a payment guarantee from the central budget, to cover non-marketable risks.

-In the case of goods export, the regulations stipulate that at least a half of the content of the delivered goods should be of Hungarian origin.
+In the case of goods exports, the regulations stipulate that, as a general rule, at least half of the goods shipped in the context of a fulfilled export transaction must be of Hungarian origin.

-The Exporter must obtain a certificate of origin proving the Hungarian content of the delivered goods from the competent territorial body of the chamber authorised to issue it (Hungarian Chamber of Commerce and Industry – MKIK, National Chamber of Agriculture – NAK) and submit it to Eximbank, and in the case of refinancing, to the financing financial institution, or in the case of insurance, to MEHIB (in the manner prescribed in the insurance contract).
+The Exporter must, following delivery, obtain a certificate of origin proving the Hungarian content of the delivered goods from the competent regional body of the chamber authorised to issue it (Hungarian Chamber of Commerce and Industry – MKIK, National Chamber of Agriculture – NAK) and submit it to Eximbank, and in the case of refinancing, to the financing financial institution, or in the case of insurance, to MEHIB (in the manner prescribed in the insurance contract) together with the damage report.

 NAK is responsible for products subject to the European Union’s common agricultural policy (CAP), while MKIK is responsible for all other (non-CAP) products.